R. J. B. Bosworth: Personal life and education

 Richard James Boon Bosworth was born to Richard C.L.
-Bosworth - himself a professor of Chemistry - and Thelma H.E.
+Bosworth – himself a professor of Chemistry – and Thelma H.E.
 Bosworth on 7 December 1943 in Sydney, New South Wales.
 Bosworth married Michal Gwyn Newell on 23 September 1965.
 They have two children: Edmund and Mary, the latter a professor of criminology at St. Cross College, Oxford.
 In the same year, Bosworth completed a Bachelor of Arts at the University of Sydney, graduating with first-class honours.
 In 1971, Bosworth earned a PhD at the University of Cambridge.

 Career

 Bosworth began his lecturing career in 1969 at the University of Sydney.
-He became a senior lecturer in 1974 and associate professor of history from 1981-1986.
+He became a senior lecturer in 1974 and associate professor of history from 1981 to 1986.

-Promoted to professor of history at the University of Western Australia in 1987, Bosworth was head of department from 1988-90.
+Promoted to professor of history at the University of Western Australia in 1987, Bosworth was head of department from 1988 to 1990.
 In 2007, he began working part-time there and part-time at the University of Reading.
 In 2012, Bosworth became a senior research fellow in history at Jesus College, Oxford.
-He is known as an "eminent scholar of Italian Fascism."
+He is known as an "eminent scholar of Italian Fascism".

 Bosworth was deputy or acting director of the Frederick May Foundation for Italian Studies from 1981 to 1986.
 He also worked as a research fellow in the Humanities Research Centre of Australian National University in 1991, visiting overseas scholar at St John's College, Cambridge and visiting professor at various institutions.
 He is a fellow of the Academy of the Social Sciences in Australia and of the Australian Academy of the Humanities.

 Publications

 Benito Mussolini and the Fascist Destruction of Liberal Italy (1973)

-Bosworth wrote his first book as part of a series - Topics in Modern History - seeking to assist high school and university teachers and students, providing a "guiding and stimulating" overview of Fascist Italy, rather than in-depth historical analysis.
+Bosworth wrote his first book as part of a series – Topics in Modern History – seeking to assist high school and university teachers and students, providing a "guiding and stimulating" overview of Fascist Italy, rather than in-depth historical analysis.
 Noting that Fascist Italy has not garnered the attention of Nazi Germany, Bosworth makes clear his anti-Fascist tone from the beginning, aiming for "a more serious study of Italian Fascism than is usually given" by Anglo-Saxons 'misinterpreting and misunderstanding' Italian history.
 He presents Italy up to 1945 as pretending to be a Great Power in Europe, despite poor geography and resources, and argues that this pretence has taken its toll.